astropy/astroquery/docs/heasarc/heasarc.rst

     >>> table = heasarc.query_position(coords, mission=mission)
     >>> table[:3].pprint()

-Note that the `query_position` converts the passed coordinates to FK5 internally before making submitting the query.
+Note that the `query_position` converts the passed coordinates to the FK5 reference frame before submitting the query.

 Modifying returned table columns
 --------------------------------

 Each table has a set of default columns that are returned when querying the database.
-You can return all available columns for a given query by specifying the ``fields`` parameter in either of the above queries.
+You can return all available columns for a given mission by specifying the ``fields`` parameter in either of the above queries.
 For exampe:

 .. code-block:: python